nathanroark/previous-nathanroark.com/src/content/albums/heavensouls-x-stickerbush-darkskin-n****s-with-lightskin-problems.md

 #### i am not your savior (feat.
 Kelly Garlick)

-- Loud, distored, beautiful sythns toward then end that are very pretty.
+- Loud, distored, beautiful synths toward then end that are very pretty.

 #### bitch gimme my kicks back